 Critical – Implement Immediately

-.* in productionError output disabled – displayErrors = 0, devIPmask = ''Current LTS version – TYPO3 12 or 13 LTS with the latest patchesExtensions up to date – All extensions updated, unused ones removedHigh – Authentication & Access
+.* in productionError output disabled – displayErrors = 0, devIPmask = ''Current LTS version – TYPO3 12 or 13 LTS with latest patchesExtensions up to date – All extensions up to date, unused ones removedHigh – Authentication & Access

-loginRateLimit configured (v13+: native, v12: fail2ban)Minimum privileges – Users have only necessary permissions (PoLP)Medium – Infrastructure
+loginRateLimit configured (v13+: native, v12: fail2ban)Minimal permissions – Users only have necessary permissions (PoLP)Medium – Infrastructure

 TYPO3 Security Team

-The TYPO3 Security Team is responsible for coordinating and communicating security vulnerabilities across the entire TYPO3 ecosystem.
+The TYPO3 Security Team coordinates and communicates security vulnerabilities across the entire TYPO3 ecosystem.

 Responsibilities